-President, Mr. Hiram Percy Maxim, W1AW. and Senatore Guglielmo Marconi.
+President, Mr. Hiram Percy Maxim, W1AW, and Senatore Guglielmo Marconi.
 The total list of prominent amateurs registered would require several pages in QST.
 Many of the old-timers, now off the air, are also registered.
 And, of course, there are included the various signatures of John Q. Public and family who did not know a Ham Register (very plainly marked) from a grid-leak.
 Rather than be impolite and refuse these last Exhibit Manager.

 An international exposition-a World's Fair-A Century of Progress-and amateur radio not represented?
 Neverl cried Chicago amateurs, and proceeded to organize the World's Fair Radio Amateur Council.
-Two thousand feet of exhibit space in the Travel and Transport building were secured, exhibit space was sold to 25 manufacturers of amateur sear, apparatus of historical interest was teur gear, apparatus of historical interest was gathered, high powered modern transmitters were designed and built to operate under calls specially assigned by the Federal Radio Com-mission-and it only remained for 4000 hams, 400,000 of the general public, to see, to ad-mire, to marvel, for five well-filled months of crowded activity.
+Two thousand fect of exhibit space in the Travel and Transport building were secured, exhibit space was sold to 25 manufacturers of amaspace was sola to 25 manufacturers of ama-teur gear, apharatus of historical interest was gathered, high-powered modern transmitters were designed and built to operate under calls specially assigned by the Federal Radio Com-mission-and it only remained for 4000 hams, 400,000 of the general public, to see, to ad-mire, to marvel, for five well-filled months of crowded activity. crowded activity.

-In charge of this spectacular accomplishment was Fred J. Hinds, General Chairman of the World's Fair Radio Council.
-With him were associated many of Chicago's prominent amateurs, including a representative from every active radio club in the Chicago area.
+In charge of this spectacular accomplish-ment was Fred J. Hinds, General Chairman of the World's Fair Radio Council.
+With him were associated many of Chicago's prominent every active radio club in the Chicago area.
 The work of the Council was organized under every active radio club in the Chicago area.
 The work of the Council was organized under committees, each headed by a capable man.
-C. W. Glaser gave unstitutingly of his time and experience in organizing the Exhibit, with W. F. Wiley, W9AZI, carrying on its active management through five months of existence.
+C. W. Glaser gave unstintingly of his time and experience in organizing the Exhibit, with W. F. Wiley, W9AZI, carrying on its active management through five months of existence.
 In charge of W9USA-USB as Communications Director was J. Edward Wilcox, W9DDE, with Operations Manager Laddie J. Smach, W9CYD; Traffic Manager C.E.
 Miller, W9VS and Chief Operator George Maki, K7HV.
-Fred Schnell, W9UZ, headed the Technical Committee, assisted by Dave Abernathy, W9MYH; Ralph Briggs, W9EMD; George Dammann, W9JO; Louis Gamache; P.D.
+Fred Schnell, W9UZ, headed the Technical Committee, assisted by Dave Abernathy, W9MYH; Ralph Briggs, W9EMD; George Damman, W9JOI,Louis Gamache; P.D.
 Lamb, W9GHT; Earle Russell, W9HBX; C. F. Schultz, W9CSB and E. R. Word, W9BVY.
-Other committeemen were: Publicity, Art Bates, W9FO and Herb Griem; Historical, R. C. Schweitzer, W9AAW; Convention, Wm.
-E. Schweitzer, W9AAW; Forrest P. Wallace, W9CKI and At Agazim, W9CN.
-The Secretary of the Council was W. D. Ferrell, W9CGV; its advisors, Marcus Hinson and H. D. Hayes.

-H. D. Hayes.
+Other committeemen were: Publicity, Art Bates, W9FO and Herb Griem; Historical, R. C. Schweitzer, W9AAW; Forrest P. Wallace, W9CY is advisors, Marcus Hinson and H. D. Hayes.
+H. D. Hayes. ----FDITOR number.
+One B but D YL asked if this book was where the amateurs registered.
+And the following conversation ensued.